LeOKoloB/rsschool-cv/cv.md

 - GitHub: [LeOKoloB](https://github.com/LeOKoloB)

 ## Brief story:
 Motivated student aspired to become a programmer one day.
 Starting with looking up my brother and continuing in high school, this passion only grew greater and greater.
-This was represented in various tasks done in classes and outdside, like working on a hands-on projects, completing certification and so on.
+This was represented in various tasks done in classes and outdside, like working on hands-on projects, completing certification and so on.

-Being in 12th grade now, I am aimed at getting appointed in university on Computer Science degree.
+Being in 12th grade now, I am aimed at getting appointed in a university for a Computer Science degree.
 I believe that with my current skills and with additional practice received I will be able to achieve all things that I want in my life.

 Constant studying and gaining new skills has been my main principle reflected both in hands-on experience and theoretical learning.
-Talking to my CS teacher, watching YouTube courses, reading books - everything plays a role in my life.
+Talking to my CS teacher, watching YouTube courses, and reading books - everything plays a role in my life.

 ## Skills:
 - Git & GitHub